DavidAce/h5pp/README.md

 There are many C/C++ libraries already that simplify the user experience, but as a matter of opinion, things could be even simpler.

-The goal of `h5pp` is to make HDF5 simple to use in the following sense:
+`h5pp` makes HDF5 simple in the following sense:
-*  Users should be able to read/write common C++ data-types in a single line of code.
+*  Read/write common C++ types in a single line of code.
-*  Users should not need prior knowledge of HDF5 for simple tasks.
+*  No prior knowledge of HDF5 is required.
-*  Sensible defaults should let simple tasks stay simple, e.g., specifying storage layout, chunk dimensions or compression.
+*  Default settings let simple tasks stay simple, e.g., storage layout, chunking and compression.
-*  Advanced tasks should stay possible, e.g. MPI parallelism.
+*  Advanced tasks remain possible, e.g. MPI parallelism.
-*  Logs and error messages should be meaningful to beginners.
+*  Meaningful logs and error messages even for beginners.
-*  Installation should be simple and scalable with opt-in automation.
+*  Simple installation with modular dependencies and opt-in automation.